 The progressive sidecut (7.6m nose, 6.3m tail) helps too.
 It enters turns smoothly and exits with a tighter radius, which gives beginners a more predictable arc than a simple radial sidecut.
 The wide platform means zero toe or heel drag, which eliminates one of the most common complaints from big-footed new riders.

 The reality check: this board will not be forgiving.
 The camber catches edges.
 The stiff flex fights sloppy inputs.
 It's a serious board in a fun package.
-We include it because the volume-shifted short-wide format genuinely helps larger riders, but the flex and camber profile mean the learning curve is steeper than a soft rocker board.
+The short-wide format genuinely helps larger riders with toe drag — but the 7/10 flex and true camber make the learning curve much steeper than a soft rocker board.
+If you're still learning to stop and link turns, this is the wrong board.

 Salomon Dancehaul — The Clearance Steal